-- "" "And the smoke of their torment goes up forever and ever, and they have no rest, day or night, these worshipers of the beast and its image, and whoever receives the mark of its name."
-12 Here is a call for the endurance of the saints, those who keep the commandments of God and their faith in Jesus.
-13 And I heard a voice from heaven saying, "Write this: Blessed are the dead who die in the Lord from now on."
-"Blessed indeed," says the Spirit, "that they may rest from their labors, for their deeds follow them!" - 6.
-What did the Israelites experience in the Promised Land that they had longed for, for so many years?
-How is this different from what believers in Christ experience under the new covenant?
+"And the smoke of their torment goes up forever and ever, and they have no rest, day or night, these worshipers of the beast and its image, and whoever receives the mark of its name."
+Here is a call for the endurance of the saints, those who keep the commandments of God and their faith in Jesus.
+And I heard a voice from heaven saying, "Write this: Blessed are the dead who die in the Lord from now on."
+"Blessed indeed," says the Spirit, "that they may rest from their labors, for their deeds follow them!"

+- 6. What did the Israelites experience in the Promised Land that they had longed for, for so many years?
+How is this different from what believers in Christ experience under the new covenant? - ANSWER.
+The Israelites experienced rest from wandering, from enemies, and from hunger and thirst.
+Under the new covenant, Christians experience rest from their sin and vain attempts to find peace with God.

-S BIBLE STUDY: Joshua 1:1-9
+SIBLE STUDY: Joshua 1:1-9

-After the death of Moses the servant of Yahweh, Yahweh said to Joshua the son of Nun, Moses' assistant, 2 "Moses my servant is dead.
+After the death of Moses the servant of Yahweh, Yahweh said to Joshua the son of Nun, Moses' assistant, "Moses my servant is dead.
 Now therefore arise, go over this Jordan, you and all this people, into the land that I am giving to them, to the people of Israel.
-3 Every place that the sole of your foot will tread upon I have given to you, just as I promised to Moses.
-4 From the wilderness and this Lebanon as far as the great river, the river Euphrates, all the land of the Hittites to the Great Sea toward the going down of the sun shall be your territory.
-5 No man shall be able to stand before you all the days of your life.
+Every place that the sole of your foot will tread upon I have given to you, just as I promised to Moses.
+From the wilderness and this Lebanon as far as the great river, the river Euphrates, all the land of the Hittites to the Great Sea toward the going down of the sun shall be your territory.
+No man shall be able to stand before you all the days of your life.
 Just as I was with Moses, so I will be with you.
 I will not leave you or forsake you.
-6 Be strong and courageous, for you shall cause this people to inherit the land that I swore to their fathers to give them.
-7 Only be strong and very courageous, being careful to do according to all the law that Moses my servant commanded you.
+Be strong and courageous, for you shall cause this people to inherit the land that I swore to their fathers to give them.
+Only be strong and very courageous, being careful to do according to all the law that Moses my servant commanded you.
 Do not turn from it to the right hand or to the left, that you may have good success wherever you go.
-8 This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
+This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.
-9 Have I not commanded you?
+Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for Yahweh your God is with you wherever you go."